siddharthksah/Super_Resolution_On_Video/Video Super Resolution/README.md

-Easy to use code implemented in Python
+Easy to use, written in Python